GaloisInc/saw-training/Glossary.rst

 .. glossary::

+  binding
+    Where a name is given meaning, either by defining it or declaring it as an argument.

   compositional verification
     A verification technique based on the idea that, when proving properties of a given method or function, we can make use of properties we have already proved about its callees.